Summary of Product Characteristics Updated 16-Oct-2019 | Atnahs Pharma UK Ltd

 Endogenous and synthetic oestrogens can cause an increase in total cortisol levels and therefore, it is considered appropriate to use alternative methods (e.g., salivary cortisol, free cortisol index, plasma free cortisol) for interpretation of the results of the HPA axis examination (see Section 4.4 Special warnings and precautions for use).

-Patients already receiving medication for diabetes mellitus or for moderate to severe hypertension must have their dosage adjusted if treatment with Synacthen Depot is started.
+Since Synacthen increases the adrenocortical production of glucocorticoids and mineralocorticoids, drug interactions of the type seen with these corticosteroids may occur (see Section 4.4 Special warnings and precautions for use).
+Patients already receiving medication for diabetes mellitus or for moderate to severe hypertension must have their dosage adjusted if treatment with Synacthen is started.

-There is a limited amount of data on the use of Synacthen in pregnant patients.
-Data from animal studies are insufficient with respect to reproductive toxicity.
+There is limited amount of data in the use of tetracosactide in pregnant women.
+Animal studies are insufficient with respect to reproductive toxicity (see Section 5.3 Preclinical safety data).
 Synacthen should be used during pregnancy only if the expected benefit outweighs the potential risk to the foetus.

-It is unknown whether this drug is excreted in human milk.
+It is not known whether tetracosactide enters breast milk or not.
 Because many drugs are excreted in human milk, caution should be exercised when Synacthen is administered to a breastfeeding woman.

 Patients should be warned of the potential hazards of driving or operating machinery if they experience side effects such as dizziness.